cmkumar87/Context-Net/README.md

 # Transact-Net
-This is a work-in-progress repository for network moderator on critical discourse in discussion forums.
-Currently the analysis is limited to student discussions in Massive Open Online Courses.
+This is a work-in-progress repository for a deep learning based moderator agent for critical discourse in discussion forums.
+Currently the models are limited to student discussion data from Massive Open Online Courses.